Cristianetaniguti/poly_containers/README.md

 ## Help us to improve

-If you find any problem or want to add more software to the images, or even create a new one, feel free to send us messages, open issues or pull requests in the GitHub repository with the Dockerfiles.
+If you find any problem or want to add more software to the images, or even create a new one, feel free to send us messages, open issues, or pull requests.